 6.2.
 Experiment: Multi-step Configuration Scalability

 Hypothesis.
-We hypothesized that MUSCLES could scale up to hundreds of features and 10 or more time steps, having this hypothesis we designed this experiment to prove it, believing that a CSP solver would be fast enough to derive a configuration path in a few seconds.
-On the other hand, the null hypothesis of this experiment is that the solver can't find a suitable solution for the problem in a reasonable amount of time.
+We hypothesized that MUSCLES could scale up to hundreds of features and 10 or more time steps.
+We also believed that a CSP solver would be fast enough to derive a configuration path in a few seconds.